The National Benevolent Charity

 - Show clear poverty focus: Applications must demonstrate that primary service users are experiencing poverty and explain how the funded work will alleviate it - this is non-negotiable.

-- Emphasize direct impact: The CEO values hearing firsthand how grants improve lives - include specific, tangible examples of outcomes and impact.
+- Emphasise direct impact: The CEO values hearing firsthand how grants improve lives - include specific, tangible examples of outcomes and impact.

 - Consider smaller grants for quick funding: The £2,000 grants decided within two months offer a faster route to funding and are considered year-round.

-- Frontline and grassroots organizations are preferred: If your organization works directly with marginalized communities at a grassroots level, emphasize this - it's a clear advantage.
+- Frontline and grassroots organisations are preferred: If your organisation works directly with marginalised communities at a grassroots level, emphasise this - it's a clear advantage.

 - Plan for multi-year relationships: Bristol applicants can secure two-year funding (£40,000 total), but remember the 12-month waiting period after two consecutive years of funding.